 In addition to the initial costs for certification, ABMDI requires 45 hours of continuing education credit every 5 years to maintain ABMDI certification.
-Some of this credit can be obtained via online continuing education programs, but it is recommended that funding be provided for the registration fee for two, one week CE-approved courses during the five year period for each eligible person.
+Some of this credit can be obtained via online continuing education programs, but it is recommended that funding be provided for the registration fee for two, one week CE-approved courses during the five year period or each eligible person.
 As of the start of this program, approximately 1500 persons would have already been certified, so approximately 6500 new certifications would be needed during the five per program, or an average of 1300 new certifications per year.
 Continuing education requirements would apply to those who became certified in the first four years of the program, but in addition, also to the 1500 people certified prior to the start of the program whose certifications would lapse.
 A key element of the program's success is to maintain the certification of those who become certified.

-The annual certification maintenance costs would increase each year as the number of people certified increases cumulatively each year-to-date.
+The annual certification maintenance costs would increase each year as the number of people certified increases cumulatively each year to-date.
 Based on the assumption that a maximum expense approach is taken to ensure initial certification of 6500 people and ongoing certification of all 8000 eligible persons, estimated costs are as follows:

-Certification Rate All Certification-Related Costs Certification Costs Only 20% Year 1 (1300 people) Initial \$585,000 \$660,000 (1500 need maintenance fee) Maintenance 75,000 (1500 need CME fee) CME fee 900,000 CME is for the 1500 people already certified Total 1,560,000 20% Year 2 (1300 people) Initial \$585,000 \$725,000 (2800 need maintenance fee) Maintenance 140,000 (1300 need CME fee) CME fee 780,000 CME is for the 1300 certified in Year 1 Total 1,505,000 20% Year 3 (1300 people) Initial \$585,000 \$790,000 (4100 need maintenance fee) Maintenance 205,000 (1300 need CME fee) CME fee 780,000 CME is for the 1300 certified in Year 2 Total 1,570,000 20% Year 4 (1300 people) Initial \$585,000 \$855,000 (5400 need maintenance fee) Maintenance 270,000 (2800 need CME fee) CME fee 1,680,000 CME is for the 1300 certified in Year 3 and a second CME course for the original 1500.
-Total 2,535,000 20% Year 5 (1300 people) Initial \$585,000 \$920,000 (6700 need maintenance fee) Maintenance 335,000 (5,200 need CME fee) CME fee 3,120,000 CME is for the second CME course for those certified in Years 1-4 Total 4,040,000 100% of eligible persons Total 11,210,000 \$3,950,000 certified within 5 years
+Tuble 2.
+Trojected certification costs for a five year implementation plan Certification Rate All Certification-Related Costs Certification Costs Only 20% Year 1 (1300 people) Initial \$585,000 \$660,000 (1500 need maintenance fee) Maintenance 75,000 (1500 need CME fee) CME fee 900,000 CME is for the 1500 people already certified Total 1,560,000 20% Year 2 (1300 people) Initial \$585,000 \$725,000 (2800 need maintenance fee) Maintenance 140,000 (1300 need CME fee) CME fee 780,000 CME is for the 1300 certified in Year 1 Total 1,505,000 20% Year 3 (1300 people) Initial \$585,000 \$790,000 (4100 need maintenance fee) Maintenance 205,000 (1300 need CME fee) CME fee 780,000